iotaledger/stronghold.rs/README.md

 Contributions make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+If you have a suggestion to improve this, please fork the repo and [create a pull request](https://github.com/iotaledger/stronghold.rs/compare).
+You can also [open an issue](https://github.com/iotaledger/stronghold.rs/issues/new/choose) with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!

 1. Fork the Project